remkoning/strategy-papers-2018/README.md

 > If you were going to ask a brand new Ph.D. student in #Strategy to read one paper published in the last 5 years, what would it be (could be yours too!)? @AaronChatterji @robseamans @orgRem @jpeggers @KevinJBoudreau @jasondavisin @LamarPierce1 @cunningham_lbs @Cmgartenberg

 Lots of great suggestions and comments on twitter from Strategy faculty, but the thread can be hard to follow.
-Below are the papers/syllabai that (I think) everyone mentioned.
+Below are the papers/syllabi that the strategy twitter community surfaced.
+Great papers all around!
+Not all are published, some are over 5 years old, and most people suggested more than one paper.
+Turns out academics can't follow instructions!
+That all said I think the list is an instructive window into what questions have grabbed the attention of Strategy scholars as of late 2018.

+Did I leave your recommendation off the list?
+Email me (rem@hbs.edu) or submit a pull request!

+---

 Did I leave your recommendation off the list?
 Email me (rem@hbs.edu) or submit a pull request!